Capping and Queuing of Parent visa applications

 - changes in planning levels

-- how many visa applications are submitted
+- the number of visa applications submitted

-- Administrative Appeals Tribunal remits
+- Administrative Appeals Tribunal outcomes

-- Ministerial Intervention cases
+- Ministerial Intervention cases and

-- changes to processing directions
+- changes to processing directions.

 Find answers to commonly asked questions, make an enquiry or submit documents to the